wp-plugins/siteorigin-panels/readme.txt

 WordPress has evolved into a fully functional CMS.
 Page Builder (previously called Panels) completes the transition by giving you a way to create responsive column layouts using the widgets you know and love.

-[Our newsletter](http://siteorigin.com/) is a great place to stay up to date with Page Builder and the rest of our free WordPress products.
+[Our newsletter](http://eepurl.com/hbvhM) is a great place to stay up to date with Page Builder and the rest of our free WordPress products.

 = Use Your Widgets =

 You know widgets.
 They're the things you add to your sidebars.
 Page Builder makes all your widgets even more useful by turning them into the building blocks of your pages.

-We've included a few useful widgets, but it works with a lot of other well made widgets and plugins out there.
+We've included a few useful widgets, but it works with a lot of other widgets and plugins out there.

 = Works with Most Themes =

 Page Builder works with most well made themes.
 The only requirement is that your theme supports pages.
 And if your theme is responsive, change a few settings and boom, your layouts will work with your theme and collapse into a single column on mobile devices.

 There are loads free and premium themes that work with the Page Builder, we have our own collection of [free themes](http://siteorigin.com/) if you'd like to use one of ours.

+[Documentation](http://siteorigin.com/page-builder/documentation/) for Page Builder is available on SiteOrigin.

 = Bundled Widgets =